kavithaBlog/GoogleMap-clustering-in-SWIFTUI/README.md

 ## Google Map implementation

-After Pod installtion we can import the googlemap into the project.To start implementing this feature we need Google API key.To obtain API key please refer this [Get an API key] (https://developers.google.com/maps/documentation/ios-sdk/get-api-key) documents.
+After Pod installtion we can import the googlemap into the project.To start implementing this feature we need Google API key.A [Google Cloud Platform API key](https://developers.google.com/maps/documentation/ios-sdk/start#get-key) with Maps SDK for iOS.
+.
 Once key has generated add this into appdelegate function as below

 GMSServices.provideAPIKey("YourApiKey")